hotmodelsactress.com

 He was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and the Critics Choice Award for Best Supporting Actor in a Limited Series or Movie Made for Television for his role as James "Big Jim" Keene in Apple TV+ crime drama miniseries Black Bird (2022).

-Our Family Honor (1985) ABC drama series as Officer Ed Santini
+Our Family Honor (1985) ABC - Officer Ed Santini

 He voiced Gordon Evans in Amazon Prime Video action drama series Hanna (2021).